 Prior to the NYISO startup, the Applications of the Reliability Rules were implemented by the transmission owners.
-The implementation of the Applications to the Reliability Rules will continue to require close coordination between the transmission owners and the NYISO in order to protect the reliability of the NYS Power System.
-For example, the transmission owners must coordinate with the NYISO on the implementation of Applications of the Reliability Rules where the NYISO lacks monitoring capabilities.
-The transmission owners must coordinate with the NYISO on the implementation of the Reliability Rules for those portions of the New York State Transmission System ("NYS Transmission System") not included in the NYISO secured transmission system.
+The implementation of the Reliability Rules will continue to require Applications to the close coordination between the transmission owners and the NYISO in order to protect the reliability of the NYS Power System.
+For example, the must coordinate with the NYISO on the transmission owners implementation of Applications of the Reliability Rules where the NYISO lacks The monitoring capabilities. transmission also owners must coordinate with the NYISO on the implementation of the Reliability Rules for those portions of the New York State Transmission System ("NYS Transmission System") not included in the NYISO secured transmission system.